stevedonovan/gentle-intro/object-orientation.md

 to code bloat.
 But not everything needs to be as _fast as possible_ - it may only happen a 'few' times in the lifetime of a typical program fun.

+So, here's a summary:

+  - structs and enums are dumb, although you can define methods and do data hiding.
+  - a _limited_ form of subtyping is possible on data using `Deref`
+  - traits don't have any data, but can be implemented for any type (not just structs.)
+  - traits can inherit from other traits
+  - traits can have provided methods, allowing interface code re-use
+  - traits give you both virtual methods (polymorphism) and generic constraints (monomorphism)

 ## Example: Windows API

 One of the areas where traditional OOP is used extensively is GUI toolkits.
-An EditControl or a ListWindow is-a Window, and so forth.
+An `EditControl` or a `ListWindow` is-a `Window`, and so forth.
 This makes writing Rust bindings to GUI toolkits more difficult than it needs to be.

 Win32 programming can be done [directly](https://www.codeproject.com/Tips/1053658/Win-GUI-Programming-In-Rust-Language)